hanwendong1/VirtualGaming/content/1-Codenames.md

 #### GAME END
 Gameplay continues until endgame condition is met:
 - First team to have all their words covered wins
-- The team that contacts the assassin instantly loses.
+- The team that contacts the assassin instantly loses